This past weekend I spent both Saturday and Sunday doing headshots for Columbus State University Theatre students.

 Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art, ISO 3600, ƒ/5.6, 1/100

-During my time teaching the students of the School of Photography at the University of the Nations campus in Kona, Hawaii I had them tell me WHY they made a photograph.
+While teaching the students of the School of Photography at the University of the Nations campus in Kona, Hawaii, I had them tell me WHY they made a photograph.

-Asking this question made them quickly realize that the reason they were making a portrait for example was to capture a person’s personality and communicate it best that they could.
+Asking this question made them quickly realize that they were making a portrait, for example, to capture a person’s personality and communicate it best they could.

-Portrait photography is a great example to me, when done right, of how we as Christians should be living our lives.
+Portrait photography is an excellent example to me, when done right, of how we as Christians should be living our lives.

 Imitating Christ’s Humility